-THORChain Lending design is revolutionary, with zero expiry, zero liquidity and zero interest (although with slippage when opening or closing loans).
+THORChain Lending design is revolutionary, with a flat 200% collateralization ratio (or 50% loan-to-value, LTV), zero expiry, zero liquidity and zero interest (outside of slippage when opening or closing loans).

 - Who keeps the collateral?

 - What happens when collateral value drops?

 - Are there other considerations I should be aware of?

 It’s helpful here to forget any presumptions about lending, especially from a traditional finance point of view, and try to think through THORChain’s lending design from a “first principles perspective”.